guruahn/vue-google-oauth2/README.md

 Vue.use(GoogleAuth, { clientID: 'xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com' })
 Vue.googleAuth().load()
 ```
-Ideally you shall put in this in your main file, e.g. main.js
+Ideally you shall put in this in your app entry file, e.g. src/main.js

 ## Usage - Sign-in
 ###(a) Handling Google sign-in, getting the one-time authorization code from Google